tasninanika/Plant-Disease-Classification/README.md

 ## ⚠️ Other Models Tried

-I also experimented with VGG16 and EfficientNet for transfer learning, but they didn’t give satisfactory results on this dataset compared to MobileNetV2.
+We also experimented with VGG16 and EfficientNet for transfer learning, but they didn’t give satisfactory results on this dataset compared to MobileNetV2.
 Hence, MobileNetV2 was chosen as the main model.